eirikeg1/Study-Notes/IN5550 - Neural Methods for Natural Language Processing/Home exam peer review.md

 ## Quality
 _the standard of something as measured against other things of a similar kind; the degree of excellence of something._
-Good
+Interesting topic, good conclusions,

 ## Clarity
 _the quality of being coherent and intelligible._
-Overall good, but a few typos and long paragraph
+Overall good, but a few typos and long paragraphs.

 ## Originality
 _the ability to think independently and creatively._